Pink Dot SG: 2012

 A second Pink Dot Utah event was held on 22 September 2012 in Jordan Park, Salt Lake City, Utah.
 The event announced winners of a "Pinkdot Baby Contest", in which parents submitted photos of their babies with a "pink" theme.
 The event featured performances by celebrities and speeches by various speakers.
-The event was supported by Mormons Building Bridges, a group that encourages heterosexual members of the Church of Jesus Christ of Latter-day Saints to offer love and support to their LGBT brothers and sisters.
-The event was mentioned on the LGBT blog JoeMyGod.com.
+The event was supported by Mormons Building Bridges, a group that encourages heterosexual members of the Church of Jesus Christ of Latter-day Saints to offer love and support to their LGBTQ brothers and sisters.
+The event was mentioned on the LGBTQ blog JoeMyGod.com.

 Another Pink Dot event, Pink Dot St. George, was held in Utah on 3 November 2012 in Vernon Worthen Park, Saint George, Utah, featuring speeches by three speakers.
 The programme received local media coverage by Dixie Sun News.

 Reception

 Counter-campaigns by religious groups

 In 2014, Pink Dot SG drew strong opposition from some Muslim and Christian religious groups in Singapore.
 One response to the event was FamFest, or the Red Dot Family Movement, which was organised by LoveSingapore, a network of Singaporean churches.
 FamFest was initially planned to be held on the same day as Pink Dot 2014 at the Padang.
 However, the event was cancelled after its application was rejected by the Ministry of Social and Family Development, which deemed the location unsuitable.
 FamFest continued as a virtual rally on Facebook.

 In response to the appearance of a Muslim woman in the Pink Dot SG 2014 campaign video, Islamic religious teacher Ustaz Noor Deros called for a Wear White campaign in defence of traditional Islamic values.
 Notably, an evening prayer marking the fasting month coincided with the Pink Dot SG 2014 event.
 Faith Community Baptist Church (FCBC) and the LoveSingapore network of churches also called on their members to join local Muslims in the campaign to dress in white, and worshipers at the mosque and the two churches were seen wearing white in the days following the event.

 In light of possible unrest by these religious groups, security personnel of the Singapore Police Force (SPF) were deployed at Pink Dot SG 2014 for crowd management and protection purposes.
-The event managed to proceede without interference, with Wear White campaign organisers telling supporters to keep at a distance from the Pink Dot gathering and the FCBC announcing that its members did not intend to picket the event.
+The event managed to proceed without interference, with Wear White campaign organisers telling supporters to keep at a distance from the Pink Dot gathering and the FCBC announcing that its members did not intend to picket the event.